chef/chef/CONTRIBUTING.md

 Signed-off-by: Julia Child <juliachild@chef.io>
 ```

 The DCO text can either be manually added to your commit body, or you can add either **-s** or **--signoff** to your usual git commit commands.
-If you are using the GitHub UI to make a change you can add the sign-off message directory to the pull request description.
+If you are using the GitHub UI to make a change you can add the sign-off message directly to the pull request description.
 If you forget to add the sign-off you can also amend a previous commit with the sign-off by running **git commit --amend -s**.
 If you've pushed your changes to GitHub already you'll need to force push your branch after this with **git push -f**.

 ### Chef Obvious Fix Policy